makinacorpus/ODK_collect/README.md

 Main modifications compared to the play store version :
  - Usage of the action bar in most activities instead of buttons particularly hard to use on tiny screens.
  - The styles are now defined in the /res/values/theme.xml file
- - Usage of the map is now default for geopoint questions.
+ - Usage of the map is now default for geopoint questions (see settings to use old interface).
 The map uses the Google Maps Android API v2.
 See : src/org/odk/collect/android/activities/GeoPointmapActivity.java src/org/odk/collect/android/widgets/GeoPointWidget.java res/layout/geopoint_layout.xml